Minor in Mathematics

 Mathematics Teacher

-Mathematics teachers educate students in mathematical concepts and problem-solving.
-They develop lesson plans, deliver instruction, and assess student progress.
-This role requires strong communication skills, deep knowledge of math, and the ability to motivate students, offering the reward of fostering academic success and critical thinking.
+Mathematics teachers educate students in mathematical concepts and help them develop problem-solving skills.
+They create lesson plans, deliver instruction, and assess student progress.
+This role requires strong communication skills, a deep understanding of mathematics, and the ability to motivate students, offering the reward of fostering academic success and critical thinking.

 The Best Value in Higher Education Anywhere